mihaifm/simplemon/README.md

 If a COMMAND is launched with no wildcard {} (for instance `node app.js`), the process is restarted each time a file changes within its directory.

 If a COMMAND is launched with a wilcard {}, the process is restarted only when file received as a parameter changes.

+If false, a new process is launced without killing the existing one.

 __restartDelay__ : Delays the restart of the process with the given value (miliseconds).
 This should allow some processes to do cleanup after they received the kill message.